Estrogen's Deadly Truth:

 -- but very overlooked -- downside to the heavy or long-term use

-of soy products.
-Soy products increase the risk of thyroid disease.
+Fail to Help Menopause Symptoms and soy products increase the risk of thyroid disease.

 And this danger is particularly great for infants on soy formula.

 This is not information that the powerful and profitable U.S. soy